Mogtaba Bakheet Mekki

 Sputtering a solid surface with an ion beam of relatively low energy (order of a few kilo electron volts) can result not only in surface kinetic roughening but also in the self-organization of ordered quasi-periodic nanostructures, such as ripples, dots, and holes under appropriate conditions, as shown in the figure below.

-The outcomes of these results will enhance theoretical understanding of non-equilibrium surface patterning, ultimately aiming to quantitatively predict the wavelength of quasi-periodic structures and tune their structural coherence for potential applications in diverse fields such as anti-reflective surfaces, optoelectronics, and data storage.
+The outcomes of these results will enhance theoretical understanding of non-equilibrium surface patterning, ultimately aiming to quantitatively predict the wavelength of quasi-periodic structures and tune their structural coherence for potential applications in diverse fields such as anti-reflective surfaces for solar cells, optoelectronics, and data storage.

 Last Update: 13/08/2025